API reference

 To install this package, run the following in a Julia Pkg REPL:

-The algorithms implemented in this package are taken from the following articles:
+The algorithms implemented in this package are described in the following preprint:

 Some parts of the articles (like definitions) are thus copied verbatim in the documentation.